Table of Contents

 You will see all the available options to change your editor settings by clicking the gear icon.
 All the available options are:

-Clicking Editor preferences, you have options for:
+Clicking Editor preferences, you can:

 Any changes you make in the editor preferences are applied instantly.